United States involvement in regime change: 1893: Kingdom of Hawaii

-Anti-monarchs, mostly Americans, in Hawaii, engineered the overthrow of the Kingdom of Hawaii.
+Anti-monarchists, mostly Americans, in Hawaii, engineered the overthrow of the Kingdom of Hawaii.
 On January 17, 1893, the native monarch, Queen Lili'uokalani, was overthrown.
 Hawaii was initially reconstituted as an independent republic, but the ultimate goal of the action was the annexation of the islands to the United States, which was finally accomplished with the Newlands Resolution of 1898.

 1899–1902: Philippines

 The successful Philippine Revolution saw the defeat of the Spanish Empire and the establishment of the First Philippine Republic, ending centuries of Spanish colonial rule in the archipelago.
 The U.S., which had allied with the revolutionaries and emerged victorious in the concurrent Spanish–American War, was "granted" the Philippines in the Treaty of Paris.
 Wishing to establish its own control over the country, the U.S. engaged in the Philippine–American War, the success of which saw the dissolution of the self-governing Philippine Republic and formation of an Insular Government of the Philippine Islands in 1902.
 The Philippines became a self-governing Commonwealth in 1935 and was granted full sovereignty by 1946.